Michael Hage: Collegiate

 Hage committed to play collegiately for Michigan of the National Collegiate Athletic Association (NCAA) beginning in the 2024–25 season.
-On October 4, 2024, he recorded two assists in his NCAA debut against Minnesota State in a 5–2 loss, followed by an additional two point effort, including his first collegiate goal, in a 4–1 victory a day later.
+On October 4, 2024, he recorded two assists in his NCAA debut against Minnesota State in a 5–2 loss, followed by an additional two-point effort, including his first collegiate goal, in a 4–1 victory a day later.
 On November 22, in a game against Penn State, he recorded two goals, including the game-winner, in his first career multi-goal game.
 The next day, he recorded one goal and four assists in a 10–6 victory.
 He finished the weekend series with a national-best seven points, and was subsequently named the Big Ten First Star of the Week.
 After registering five goals and five assist in seven games to lead all rookies in the nation with 1.43 points per game (PPG), Hage was recognized as the Hockey Commissioners Association (HCA) National Rookie of the Month.
-In January 2025, he, along with fellow Montreal Canadiens prospect Jacob Fowler, were longlisted as recipient of the Hobey Baker Award recognizing the top NCAA Division I men's ice hockey player.
+In January 2025, he, along with fellow Montreal Canadiens prospect Jacob Fowler, were longlisted as recipients of the Hobey Baker Award recognizing the top NCAA Division I men's ice hockey player.
 Hage finished his freshman year with 13 goals and 21 assists in 33 games.
 He ranked fourth among all rookies in the NCAA in points per game (1.03).
 Following the season he was named to the All-Big Ten Freshman Team, and was named Big Ten Freshman of the Year.

-With the Wolverines failing to qualify for the NCAA tournament, Hage announced on March 25, 2025 that he would return to Michigan for the 2025–26 season.
-On October 3, 2025, during the first game of the season, he had a career-best five points on two goals and three assists.
+With the Wolverines failing to qualify for the annual NCAA tournament, Hage announced on March 25, 2025, that he would return to Michigan for the 2025–26 season.
+On October 3, during the first game of the season, he had a career-best five points with two goals and three assists.
 He led the nation in scoring during the weekend series with two goals and five assists, helping Michigan sweep Mercyhurst.
 He was subsequently named the Big Ten Second Star of the Week.
+During his sophomore year he recorded 13 goals and 39 assists in 39 games.
+He led the NCAA in assists and ranked third in points (52).
+Following the season he was named to the All-Big Ten Second Team.

+International play

+Hage represented Canada at the 2026 World Junior Championships.
+He led the tournament in scoring with two goals and 13 assists in seven games and won a bronze medal.
+His 15 points ranks ninth all-time in Canada history.
+Following the tournament he was named to the media All-Star Team.